theccalderon/theccalderon.github.io/_drafts/2019-11-17-scrapping-shots-basketball-reference.md

 ## Future work<a name="futurework"></a>:

-Anybody can download [http://d2p3bygnnzw9w3.cloudfront.net/req/1/images/bbr/nbahalfcourt.png](http://d2p3bygnnzw9w3.cloudfront.net/req/1/images/bbr/nbahalfcourt.png) and use the columns `x` and `y` in the datasets to plot shot distributions, shots per player, shots by distance.........
+I will try to use [http://d2p3bygnnzw9w3.cloudfront.net/req/1/images/bbr/nbahalfcourt.png](http://d2p3bygnnzw9w3.cloudfront.net/req/1/images/bbr/nbahalfcourt.png) and use the columns `x` and `y` in the datasets to plot shot distributions, shots per player, shots by distance.........
+Hit me up if you'd like to contribute on that.